epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

-We know that the *creditors agent*'s job is to maintain the infrastructure of servers which enables currency holders (aka creditors) to trade and make payments in gazillion of different currencies.
-It is only fair that there should be some reward for this.
+We know that the *creditors agent*'s job is to maintain the infrastructure of servers which enables currency holders (aka creditors) to trade, and make payments in gazillion of different currencies.
+It is only fair that there should be some reward for this!

 For every circular trade that the creditors agent arranges, a small portion of the traded amounts will be retained as a reward.
 Thus, as time passes, the creditors agent will end up holding some amounts of a huge number of different currencies.
-Fortunately, the creditors agent can use its own "automated currency exchanges" services, to trade the currencies that it does not need, for currencies that it does.
-This process has not been automated yet, but I have plans to completely automate it in the future.
+Fortunately, the creditors agent can use its own "automated currency exchanges" services, to trade the currencies that it does not need, for currencies that it does need.
+This process has not been automated yet, but I have plans to automate it in the future.